Skip to content

 Contract point Native DI Decorator

-FromDI returns framework marker (Depends / Provide) inert _FromDI marker
+FromDI returns framework marker (Depends / Provide) inert Marker

 Child container built by framework, via your resolver the decorator wrapper